Cooking Gorgeous

 What is Kavurma?

-It was often prepared from the meat of sheep slaughtered in the autumn, for storage during the winter, when small amounts would be used to flavor vegetable and rice dishes.
+In the past, it was made from sheep slaughtered in the autumn, and small amounts were used through the winter to flavor vegetable and rice dishes.

 Why This Recipe Works?